 Other challenges for producers are increased regulatory requirements, lack of coordination in the assessment of needs, strictly stipulated purchasing mechanisms (tenders) and an often unforeseeable, worldwide increased need.
 Due to this complexity there are very few global companies producing vaccines throughout the world.
-There are seven companies selling vaccines in Austria.
+In Austria there are 7 companies that sell vaccines, including COVID-19 vaccines.
+COVID-19 vaccines are also offered by 2 other manufacturers not operating in Austria.